h293wang-new/dbaas-docs/manage-user-access.md

 ## Sign in

+Navigate to the TiDB Cloud login page: <https://tidbcloud.com>.

+Enter your user name and password, and click sign in.

 If you already created a TiDB Cloud account using your Google account, sign in to your Google account.

-1. Navigate to the TiDB Cloud login page: <https://tidbcloud.com>.

-2. Click Sign in with Google.

-> **Note:**
->
-> The email/password sign-in is not supported yet, so you need to sign in with Google.

 ## Sign out